LanceTreyark/git-2.39.0_Debian11_Installer/README.md

 # Executive Sumary:

-# THIS Repo is bublic but this is a work in progress dont try to run any of these, the scripts in this repo are for developer discussion only.
+# THIS Repo is public but this is a work in progress dont try to run any of these, the scripts in this repo are for developer discussion only.

 # Nothing here is good!
 # look away it's embarrassing